Show by Label

 The NFET’s and the LM35 will be mounted flat on the heatsink.
 The main PCB needs to be mounted as high as possible away from the heatsink, to minimize heat transfer.
 With earlier prototypes, I found that there is a surprising amount of heat transferred through the NFET leads to the PCB.
 Keeping the legs long helps.

-The challenge is to move the body of the NFET's as far away from the PCB as possible, to again reduce the heat transfer by way of the leads, and the heatsink heating the bottom of the PCB.
+The challenge is to move the body of the NFET's as far away from the PCB as possible, to again reduce the heat transfer by way of the leads, and also the heatsink heating the bottom of the PCB.
 We also need to create space away from the PCB to mount the two smaller TO220 heat sinks on top of the NFET's without them touching the PCB.
 The place where you bend the leads of the NFET's upwards is critical to accomplish this.
 I bend the leads of the NFET's after about 6mm from the case with 90 degrees (not too sharp!) upwards.

 You can position the three devices loosely with a screw using the M3 holes you created earlier, and then position the PCB on top of them, with the leads protruding through the holes in the PCB.
-At this moment, you can use the two mounting extenders on the other end of the PCB so it is about horizontal, or use something else to keep the PCB horizontal and stable.
-I also used two spacers of 8mm to support the PCB near the NFET’s so you can position the PCB horizontally in order to solder the leads, and the right amount away from the PCB.
+At this moment, you can use the two mounting extenders to support the other end of the PCB so it is about horizontal, or use something else to keep the PCB horizontal and stable.
+I also used two spacers of 8mm to support the PCB near the NFET’s so you can position the PCB horizontally in order to solder the leads, and keep them the right amount away from the PCB.
 Make sure that the PCB is positioned high enough such that the NFET leads only just protrude 1-2mm through the PCB holes to allow for proper soldering.
 The LM35 leads are a bit longer, so that’s OK.
-I suggest you solder only the middle leads at this moment.
-Be careful not to drop the other end of the PCB and bend the leads.
+I suggest that at first you only solder only the middle leads at this moment.
+Be careful not to drop the other end of the PCB and bend the NFET leads.

 Before you finally mount everything again, apply heat paste to the NFET positions on the heatsink and use an insulated silicon pad with an insulator ring for the LM35.
 Loosely tighten the 3 screws again and use an Ohmmeter to make sure that the LM35 tab is insulated from the heatsink, because the NFET’s are not, and their pads will connect to the DUT voltage of up to more than 100V to the heatsink.